Page-Carbajal/WPExpress-UI/README.md

 HTML Builder and Render Engine for the WPExpress Framework.

-This project is no longer being maintained and has been assimilated into WPExpress
+This project is no longer being maintained.

+The relevant parts of this projects have been assimilated into [WPExpress Framework](https://github.com/Page-Carbajal/WPExpress).